The Complete Guide for Replacement Double Pane Windows

 Arched window grids.

-Casement double pane window with grids.
+Casement double pane glass unit with grids.

-Casement double pane window with grids.
+Casement double pane glass unit with grids.

 Prairie style grids.